microsoft/Recognizers-Text/Python/README.md

 * Get the date time Recognizer's features:
 `pip install recognizers-text-date-time`

+Or install Recognizer's suite with the following command:

+`pip install recognizers-suite`

 ## API Documentation

 Once the proper package is installed, you'll need to reference the package: